cpske/ISP/index.md

 [KU Polls Project](assignment/ku-polls/)
 </td>
 <td markdown="span">
-A polls application based on the Django Polls tutorial, done as an iterative and incremental project.
-Each iteration involves planning, design, implementation, and testing.
+A polls application based on the Django Polls tutorial, implemented as an iterative and incremental project.
+Each iteration involves planning, design, implementation, testing, and review.
 </td>
 </tr>